6. Cowboy Bebop

 1. One Piece

 In some ways, One Piece is the most flawed anime here.
 The pacing is slow, the animation rarely rises above mediocre, and not every arc showcases its best content.
 That said, I can’t imagine putting any other anime at the top of this list.
 I’ve always liked shounen (it’s how I got into anime, after all) and One Piece is the perfect shounen.
 The cast has grown a lot over the 700+ episodes, but it never loses sight of the core cast of likable and surprisingly complex characters.
 The story continually gets bigger and bigger, but it never gets so big that it loses itself and constantly stays interesting.
-The scale of the fights is constantly growing, but never in a way that invalidates the earlier content.
-This is truly amazing for such a long anime that seems on track to top 1000 episodes.
+The scale of the fights is constantly growing, but never in a way that invalidates the earlier content, an amazing feat for such a long anime that seems on track to top 1000 episodes.
 Beneath all of that, there’s a core cast of fun, goofy characters, every one of whom I like.
 They may seem like a typical shounen oddball cast but every one of them, from the simple minded captain to the perverted skeleton to the cute talking reindeer, has a surprising amount of depth that you rarely see in this kind of shounen.
 Once you learn their backstories, its almost impossible to not get attached to these goofy pirates.
 Every one of them has an emotionally powerful backstory that develops them beyond how they appear on the surface.
 I’ve cried more watching One Piece than any other anime to date, and that’s not just because it has more episodes than any other I’ve seen.
 It really understands how to use this investment, too.
 Fights all have tangible stakes for characters you’re already invested in.
 It’s more than a chance to show off cool abilities (although there’s plenty of that); there are real stakes for the characters involved.
 One Piece has virtually everything I look for in a story.
 It has a complex and always growing world, the plot is interesting and unpredictable, the characters are likable and interesting, the action is great (even with the mediocre animation), it can make me both laugh and cry in the span of a single episode, it’s dramatic resolution is always satisfying and emotionally charged, and it can even be surprisingly thought provoking.
 In short, it’s the perfect anime for me.

 And that’s the list.
 If any of these caught your eye, I highly recommend checking them out.
 So now I leave it to you.
 Did you like the list?
 Are there any anime you think I would like based on this list?
 Feel free to respond in a comment or just share your own favorite anime.
 It’s been a fun year.
 Thank you to everyone who’s liked reading my thoughts on anime.